History of sports in Mobile, Alabama: Mobile BaySharks

 After 30 years, baseball returned to Mobile in the form of The Mobile BaySharks of the Texas-Louisiana League.
 The BaySharks played at Eddie Stanky Field at the University of South Alabama.
 This team played from 1994–1995.
 The team folded after the announcement was made that Southern League baseball was returning to Mobile.

 Mobile BayBears

 On April 17, 1997, baseball returned to Mobile in the new Hank Aaron Stadium.
 In just the 2nd year, the Mobile BayBears won the Southern League Championship over the Jacksonville Suns 3 games to 1.
 The BayBears were also named 1998 Minor League Team of the Year.

 The BayBears were awarded their 2nd Southern League Championship in 2004 when the Southern League cancelled the Championship Series due to Hurricane Ivan.
 Both the BayBears and The Tennessee Smokies were named Co-Champions.

 The Baybears were affiliated with the San Diego Padres from 1997–2006 seasons.
-Starting with the 2007 season, the Baybears will be affiliated with the Arizona Diamondbacks.
+Starting with the 2007 season, the Baybears were affiliated with the Arizona Diamondbacks.